 Section 1.05 General Requirements

-1.05.01 All persons who are engaged in or who are attempting to engage in the cultivation, manufacture, distribution, testing and/or sale of marijuana in any form shall do so only in strict compliance with the terms, conditions, limitations and restrictions in Section 14 and Section 16 of Article XVIII of the Colorado Constitution, the Colorado Marijuana Code, these Regulations, the Adams County Development Standards and Regulations, and all other State and local laws and regulations.
+1.05.01 All persons who are engaged in or who are attempting to engage in the cultivation, manufacture, distribution, testing, consumption and/or sale of marijuana in any form shall do so only in strict compliance with the terms, conditions, limitations and restrictions in Section 14 and Section 16 of Article XVIII of the Colorado Constitution, the Colorado Marijuana Code, these Regulations, the Adams County Development Standards and Regulations, and all other State and local laws and regulations.

 1.05.02 Local medical marijuana licenses and local retail marijuana licenses can only be authorized after the applicant(s) has obtained the corresponding conditional state medical marijuana license(s) and/or state retail marijuana license(s).
 Conditional state licenses will only meet this requirement if the only remaining condition on that license is the issuance of a Local License.
 The issuance of any local licenses issued pursuant to these Regulations is specifically conditioned on the applicant/Licensee obtaining and maintaining a valid license of the same type for the same activity, at the same location issued by the State Licensing Authority.